nitya308/nuggets-game/README.md

 ### Instructions
 In order to make the client and server, simply type in `make all` into the command line, as instructed in the Makefile.
-To test, simply type `./server maps/mapfile.txt` with the name of some map as the mapfile.
-Once the server announces the port number, in another window run `./client hostname port playerName` or just `./client hostname port` depending if you want to be a player or spectator.
+To test, simply type `./server 2>server.log maps/mapfile.txt` with the name of some map as the mapfile.
+Once the server announces the port number, in another window run `./client 2>player.log hostname port playerName` or just `./client 2>spectator.log hostname port` depending on if you want to be a player or spectator.
 To run valgrind, type `valgrind` or `myvalgrind` followed by the appropriate test arguments.

 ### Additional Notes
 There are some inconsistencies with the ncurses display in which at completely random times,